JobertRichie/rmc_q3_2024_week_02_workshop/rmd/daly_report_PARENT.md

 ![](daly_report_PARENT_files/figure-gfm/unnamed-chunk-32-1.png)<!-- -->

-## Summary of overalldDiseases burden findings
+## Summary of overall diseases burden findings

 The burden due to CMNN diseases seem to be the major contributor to the overall diseases burden, as the trends for overall diseases mimics that